practice of judaism

 Once there was a poor man who, may God spare us all a like fate, did not have a groschen to his soul.
 Nevertheless, he sat night and day studying Torah with pure intention, as God has bidden.
 One Friday morning, when his wife discovered that they did not have the wherewithal to buy the […]

-The Messiah Texts by Raphael Patai, (Detroit: Wayne State University Press, 1989 reprint), $19.95 paperback Everyone knows that through the ages, the sum and substance of Jewish thinking about the Messiah has been reflected in that one statement: When Messiah comes, there will be peace.”
-Right?
-Wrong!
-The Messiah Texts, by Jewish scholar Raphael Patai, […]
+Book Title: The Messiah Texts Author: Raphael Patai Date Published: December 1, 1988 Publisher: Wayne State University Press Genre: 1.
+Messianic Judaism ISBN: 978-0814318508 Reviewer: Rich Robinson Everyone knows that through the ages, the sum and substance of Jewish thinking about the Messiah has been reflected in that one statement: When Messiah comes, there will […]

 When Moses came down from Mount Sinai with the original Torah of God in his hands, he found out that his people had broken one of its commandments.
 For the Torah he held in his hands said, Thou shalt not make unto thee…any manner of likeness, of any thing that is…in the earth…Thou shalt not […]